 During your camping trip at Brantley Lake State Park, you will be drawn to the park’s central piece of attention, Brantley Lake, which also happens to make a fabulous destination for kayaking, canoeing, and boating.
 With the availability of two boating ramps, the experience is no less than perfect.
 If you want to get into the lake, bring your boat, canoe, or kayak in your trailer as you will find lots of opportunities for paddling here.
 Or do you own a jet ski by any chance?
 Make some room for it in the camper because the lake happens to offer jet skiing as well.

-There are several picnic areas at various locations in the park: just outside Seven Rivers Day Use Area, outside East Side Day Use Area, and inside Limestone Campground.
+There are several picnic areas at various locations in the park: just outside Seven Rivers Day-Use Area, outside East Side Day-Use Area, and inside Limestone Campground.
 Two group picnic shelters are provided for you to celebrate an outdoor birthday party, a business outing, or just a lunch with friends or family in a desert landscape.
-Don’t worry about bringing your own grills as RV campers are offered complimentary grills for their picnic meals.
+Don’t worry about bringing your own grills, as RV campers are offered complimentary grills and tables for their picnic meals.